mdcoxe/explodingkittens/project-worksheet.md

 	- Complete choose card function and track down the bug
 	- Finish building out the basic game functions
 	- Able to make shuffle card and skip card work
--Day 5 -
+-Day 5 - Completed
-	- add in attach card
+	- didn't get the attack ard added in
-	- Make defuse and exploding kitten functional
+	- spent most of day troubleshooting through defuse and exploding kitten
+	- the game works, takes turns, draws a card, plays a card, when exploding kitten is drawn makes you defuse the card or end game and reset
+-Day 6
+	- Add in attack card
+	- Clean up the folder, move images
+	- Build player icon so everyone knows whose cards are showing

 ## Project Description